What To Expect Out Of A Real Estate Pre-Licensing Course

 Are you looking to get your real estate license?
 You’ll need to take a pre-licensing course first.

 What is a pre-licensing course in real estate?
 It is a legal requirement by the real estate commission in every state for individuals looking to begin their careers as real estate agents.
 Each state has different education and credit hours requirements that you have to meet before taking a licensing exam.

-If you want to know more about a pre-licensing course and what to expect from it, keep reading.
+If you want to know more about a real estate pre-licensing course and what to expect from it, keep reading.

-Everything You Should Know About A RE Prelicensing Course
+Everything You Should Know about a Real Estate Pre-licensing Course

 Let’s take a look at some of the things you should expect or keep in mind when taking a real estate pre-licensing course.

 Scammers and fraudsters exist.
 Wherever there is an information imbalance, you’ll find unethical organizations looking to scam people.
 They’ll offer you a pre-licensing course for the lowest price and guarantee a “100% pass rate” or something similar.

 Don’t get sucked into these empty promises.
 It’s very likely that a company like this is fake or, at the very least, not approved by your state’s real estate commission.
 If you take a pre-licensing course from a non-approved instructor, your lessons will not be counted toward the required credit hours.

 Never commit your money to a course without checking if they're commission-approved first.
 You can easily check this by going on your state real estate council's website.

 As we said earlier, there is no uniform standard checklist for admission.
 Each state has its own specific requirements for pre-licensing courses and licensing exams.
 Some states require a background check and fingerprints, some states require proof of sponsorship from a broker, and more.
 You can expect from most states that you have to be 18 years and older to take the state exams, and usually, you must have a high school diploma or equivalent.